 In my binder I have a list of our patron’s feast days, family name days, birthdays, anniversaries – all organized by month.

 For each month, I’ve divided them into tabs which includes: holy cards or pictures, devotions, coloring pages, activities for that month.
-I also have monthly divider pages which includes an image of the month – this is available in my free printables below.

 Some activities that you can do with children/toddlers: